-An Azure Active Directory (Azure AD) business-to-business (B2B) collaboration user is a user with UserType = Guest.
+This article describes the properties and states of the B2B guest user object in Azure Active Directory (Azure AD) before and after invitation redemption.
+An Azure AD business-to-business (B2B) collaboration user is a user with UserType = Guest.
 This guest user typically is from a partner organization and has limited privileges in the inviting directory, by default.

 Depending on the inviting organization's needs, an Azure AD B2B collaboration user can be in one of the following account states:

 State 1: Homed in an external instance of Azure AD and represented as a guest user in the inviting organization.
 In this case, the B2B user signs in by using an Azure AD account that belongs to the invited tenant.
 If the partner organization doesn't use Azure AD, the guest user in Azure AD is still created.
 The requirements are that they redeem their invitation and Azure AD verifies their email address.
 This arrangement is also called a just-in-time (JIT) tenancy or a "viral" tenancy.

 State 2: Homed in a Microsoft or other account and represented as a guest user in the host organization.
 In this case, the guest user signs in with a Microsoft account or a social account (google.com or similar).
 The invited user's identity is created as a Microsoft account in the inviting organization’s directory during offer redemption.

 State 3: Homed in the host organization's on-premises Active Directory and synced with the host organization's Azure AD.
 You can use Azure AD Connect to sync the partner accounts to the cloud as Azure AD B2B users with UserType = Guest.
 See Grant locally-managed partner accounts access to cloud resources.

 State 4: Homed in the host organization's Azure AD with UserType = Guest and credentials that the host organization manages.